Assignments

 Programming Setup

-After connecting the board to the computer, the device was not immediately recognized.
-To solve this, it was necessary to press the RESET button on the board.
-This action forces the microcontroller to enter bootloader mode, allowing the computer to detect the device and enabling code upload through the Arduino IDE.
+After connecting the board, the device was not immediately recognized.
+Pressing the RESET button on the board forces the microcontroller into bootloader mode, allowing the computer to detect it and enabling code upload through the Arduino IDE.

 Demonstration of the PCB working with button-controlled LED.